paul-hammant/tbd/content/vcs-features/index.md

 to be able to read.
 In the enterprise user accounts will be required to be able to read too.

 The larger the enterprise the more likely it will be that they have permissions carved up in more file grained ways.
-Fpor example "can commit to the trunk, but cannot create release branches" will be common for Trunk Based Development teams that make release branches.
+Fpor example "can commit to the trunk, but cannot create release branches" will be common for Trunk-Based Development teams that make release branches.
 Not all VCS technologies support that.
 Git for example does not, but some of the portal experiences around it, add the feature.
 In reality though you cannot stop people from making branches in a DVCS, but you can prevent them from pushing them to the shared repository.